Christina Romer: Chair of the Council of Economic Advisers

 Romer was approached by the Obama transition team in November 2008 about the position of CEA chair because of her deep knowledge of the Great Depression.
 In late 2008, along with fellow economic advisors Larry Summers and Peter R. Orszag, she presented then-President-elect Barack Obama with recommendations for a stimulus package.
 Romer calculated that a $1.8-trillion package was necessary to fill the output gap, but Summers rejected the proposal and opted not to include it in the memo fearing that a trillion-dollar package would not pass through Congress.
 The Obama administration ultimately passed an $800-billion package.

 She left the CEA to return to the University of California at Berkeley in September 2010, saying her departure from the Obama administration was timed so that her youngest child could begin high school in Berkeley.

 In late October 2011, Romer published an editorial in The New York Times calling upon Federal Reserve Chair Ben Bernanke to begin targeting nominal GDP, citing arguments made by economists Greg Mankiw, Robert Hall, and Scott Sumner.

-Family
+Personal life

 She is married to David Romer, her classmate at MIT and her colleague in the economics department at University of California, Berkeley.
 They have adjoining offices in the department, and collaborate on much of their research.
 The couple have three children together.
 She is not related to Paul Romer, the economist famous for his work on endogenous growth theory, although she has a son with the same name.